Treatment for borderline personality disorder (BPD) may involve individual or group psychotherapy.

 Treating a crisis

-You will get telephone numbers to use if you think you may be having a crisis.
+You will get phone numbers to use if you think you may be having a crisis.
 This is when your symptoms are severe and you have an increased risk of self-harm.

 One of these numbers is likely to be your community mental health nurse or DBT therapist.

-Other numbers may include an out-of-hours social worker and crisis resolution team (CRT).
+Other numbers may include an out-of-hours social worker and crisis resolution team.

-You may get a short course of medicine, such as a tranquiliser, to calm your mood.
+You may be prescribed medicine, such as a tranquilisers, to calm your mood.
 This happens in a small number of cases.
 This medicine is usually prescribed for 7 days.

 Medicine